In This Article

 Lack of Communication

-Couples don’t talk about sex.
+Couples often don’t talk about sex.
 It’s as if we believe sex is an action you take but not a subject you discuss.
-It is healthy to let your spouse know what you do and don’t like when it comes to the sex act.
+It is healthy to let your spouse know what you do and don’t like when it comes to sex.
 It is also healthy to let your partner know if you are less than satisfied with your sexual relationship.
 More sex talk can lead to more sex in the marriage!

 Lack of sex or lost sex drive can be caused by depression.
 There are many reasons why your spouse may feel depressed.
-If your spouse is dealing with depression let him or her know that you are there to support them and will work through the depression with them.
+If your spouse is dealing with depression let them know that you are there to support them and will work through the depression together.

 Insist on going to a professional.
 Offer your support but make it clear that you will not accept your spouse ignoring their condition and avoiding help.
 Depression isn't something people "just get over."
-For your spouse to recover, you will need to validate their depression and encourage them to take proactive steps in treating the depression.
+For your spouse to recover, you will need to validate their depression and encourage them to take proactive steps to treat it.

 Childhood Sexual Abuse

-Jay was sexually molested as a young boy.
+Consider Jay who was sexually molested as a young boy.
 As a result, Jay developed a skewed view of sex and intimacy.
 Neither is safe ground and until Jay deals with the molestation he suffered as a child, his marriage will suffer.

 If you are in such a situation, it is important to understand that your spouse needs your support.
-But if he or she refuses to acknowledge and deal with the problem, you have a choice to make.
+But if they refuse to acknowledge and deal with the problem, you have a choice to make.
 Either learn to live with the lack of sex in your marriage or divorce.

 Lack of Attraction for One’s Spouse